w0rldart/Metacafe-RSS-Parser/README.md

-# CodeIgniter-Metacafe
+# What is it?

-CodeIgniter-Metacafe is a CodeIgniter library to be used to search and retrieve content from Metacafe.
+This is a PHP library to parse Metacafe's RSS feed (which they always change, and don't offer documentation), and play a bit with it :)

 ## Demo usage

 This library is curently in use at http://www.videouri.com and it works great.
 Enjoy

-## Requirements

-1. PHP 5 (configured with cURL enabled)
-2. CodeIgniter 2.0 + (tested only on CI 2.0 and above)

-## Examples

-	$this->load->library('metacafe');

 ### Basic usage